emmakoehler/ResumeWebsiteProject/README.md

 Features Implemented
 Resume Download Button: A button allows users to download my resume.
 A Cloudflare Worker is designed to track each download.
 The resume file is in the repository, but currently, the download is not functioning correctly on the deployed site.
 This is a known issue and still in progress.

 Note Submission Form: Visitors can leave a message through a form, which is sent to the Worker and stored in memory.
 The five most recent notes are displayed on the page.
+The note worker is not functioning properly, but the notes are being diplayed on the site.

 Download Counter: Displays the total number of times the resume has been downloaded (when the tracking is working correctly).